-- These neurotransmitters bind to the receptors of afferent neurons, which synapse with hair cells causing depolarization of neurons.
-A nerve impulse is generated and transmitted to the auditory cortex of the brain through auditory nerve (cranial nerve VIII)
+- These neurotransmitters bind to the receptors of afferent neurons, which synapse with hair cells causing depolarisation of neurons.
+A nerve impulse is generated and transmitted to the auditory cortex of the brain through the auditory nerve (cranial nerve VIII).

 To summarize the process of hearing below is the sequence of events:

 We all know that hearing ability is due to ears.
 Other than hearing, ears are also responsible for maintaining equilibrium.

 The vestibular apparatus is the main organ for maintaining equilibrium.